grafana/grafana/docs/sources/panels/transformations/types-options.md

 1: labels Server=Server A, Datacenter=EU
 2: labels Server=Server B, Datacenter=EU

-This would result in a table like this
+This would result in a table like this:

 | Time                | Server   | Datacenter | Value |
 | ------------------- | -------- | ---------- | ----- |